 Flexible Work Schedules: Everything You Need to Know

-Flexible work schedules are working hours that diverge from an organization's standard work times and feels is the most productive & enjoyable time to work 4 min read
+Flexible work schedules are working hours that diverge from an organization's standard work times.4 min read

 Flexible work schedules are working hours that diverge from an organization's standard work times.
-An employee has the freedom to choose hours that he or she feels is the most productive and enjoyable time for him or her to work — giving him or her control over the schedule and work environment.
+An employee has the freedom to choose hours that he or she feels is the most productive and enjoyable time to work — giving the employee control over the schedule and work environment.

-Flexible schedules get set within parameters outlined by a supervisor but still find structure defined primarily by a worker's needs, if the needs of the employer also get met within the flexibility.
+Flexible schedules get set within parameters outlined by a supervisor but still find structure defined primarily by a worker's needs, as long as the needs of the employer are also met within the flexibility.
 A flexible work schedule may, for example, require that an employee be present during core hours each day for 40 hours per week, but starting and ending times could vary as the worker wishes.

 Generational Impact of Flexible Work Schedules

-A prediction among job experts is that as the workplace majority becomes shifted towards the Millennial generation, telecommuting and flexible work schedules will consequently become more of a standard workplace practice than an employee benefit or privilege.
-There is also the prediction for complete obliteration of the traditional nine-to-five workday altogether.
+A prediction among job experts is that as the workplace majority becomes shifted toward the millennial generation, telecommuting and flexible work schedules will consequently become more of a standard workplace practice than an employee benefit or privilege.
+There is also the prediction that the traditional nine-to-five workday may eventually be replaced altogether.